 One of the most important factors to consider when you are creating an adoption plan is the type of relationship you desire with the Adoptive Family.
-You have the ability to choose the Adoptive Parents you want for your child; today you have options:
+You have the ability to find a family you want for your child; today you have options:

 Adoptions may be closed, with no contact between you and the Adoptive Family.
 Adoptions may also be open, with contact ranging from texts, calls, emails and/or photo updates to visits on special occasions and anywhere in between.
 Today, most adoptions have some level of openness.